 Wilbur returned home a spiritless man.
 Gone were the joyful sparkles in his youthful eyes.
 Friends became former friends.
 Pop paid his son’s expenses and came over every weekend, calling him throughout the week.
 “It’ll get better,” pop would say.
 Often they sat in silence with a beer in hand, the moments passing by.

 Wilbur walked into the bar already a few drinks in, sitting down on a stool at the far end of the counter.
 The bartenders knew him.
 He didn’t cause trouble, never a mean drunk.
 And they knew his pain.
 His drink was always the same, whiskey neat.
-For him, they kept a special bottle of their best, though diluted some with water.
+Which for him they kept a special bottle of their best, though diluted some with water.
 It was a little care they could show him.

 Most people kept their distance, but a man no one knew walked in on this night.
 He wasn’t a regular, someone new in this part of town.
 Sitting down in the only empty counter chair, the one to the left of Wilbur, he ordered a glass of red wine and looked at his bar neighbor.
 The scar on Wilbur’s forehead caught his attention.
 It was unique, a remnant of a childhood injury.
 He had only ever seen one man with such a scar.